-The new coronavirus that causes the coronavirus disease (COVID-19) has spread around the globe and is wreaking havoc.
+The coronavirus that causes the coronavirus disease (COVID-19) has spread around the globe and is wreaking havoc.
 Earlier, this virus was found to affect the lungs and cause pneumonia, which resulted in breathing difficulties.
-As of now, the official list of COVID-19 symptoms is a dry cough, fever, chills, muscle pain, headache, sore throat, breathing difficulty, and loss of smell or taste (CDC).
-All these symptoms result from respiratory tract infection.
+As of now, the official list of COVID-19 symptoms is a dry cough, fever, chills, muscle pain, headache, sore throat, breathing difficulty, and loss of smell or taste (according to the Centers for Disease Control and Prevention).
+All these symptoms result from respiratory tract infections.
 But, recent studies have shown that this virus is capable of affecting almost every organ in the body, including the skin, brain, heart, and digestive tract.

-Doctors across the globe are reporting unusual symptoms in patients who have tested positive for the new coronavirus (SARS-CoV-2).
+Doctors across the globe have reported unusual symptoms in patients testing positive for the coronavirus (SARS-CoV-2).
 There have been reports of silent or “happy” hypoxia, where patients with dangerously low blood oxygen levels are not showing signs of breathing difficulties.
 Dermatologists have noted an increase in young patients with painful chilblains-like lesions in the toes, which they are calling “COVID toes.”
-Pediatricians are reporting symptoms similar to Kawasaki disease, such as inflammation of blood vessels throughout the body, in children.
+Pediatricians reported symptoms similar to Kawasaki disease, such as inflammation of blood vessels throughout the body, in children.
 The other common complication that has been seen in COVID-19 patients is blood clots, which lead to strokes and pulmonary embolisms.
-It is interesting that a respiratory virus is resulting in such a diverse array of symptoms and complications.
+Chickenpox-like rashes all over the body were also reported in some cases.
+It is interesting that a respiratory virus results in such a diverse array of symptoms and complications.

 The following are some atypical symptoms or complications associated with the new coronavirus infection: